JiexuanDu/Contact-List-SQL-Programming/README.md

    sql folder.
 Change the password of your phpmyadmin to "root"(default one do not have password).
 5. Import database contents using the cvs files that included in my csv folder.
 Note: do not include the first line of them (the table head).

+## Folders
+1. csv -- includes all the data source files;
+2. sql -- all SQL query example commands;
+3. indiproj -- all php files(the main part);